-Sheltered housing is a type of ‘housing with support’, which you can buy or rent.
+Sheltered housing, sometimes known as sheltered accomodation, is a type of ‘housing with support’, which you can buy or rent.
 Find out if it's the right housing option for you.

 What is sheltered housing?

-Sheltered housing could suit you if you want to live independently but need a bit more support, or if you want to live in a smaller and easier-to-manage home.
+Sheltered housing, or sheltered accommodation, could suit you if you want to live independently but need a bit more support, or if you want to live in a smaller and easier-to-manage home.

 It is usually only available to those aged 55 and over.